Newsom: Some State Workers Will Not Return To Downtown Sacramento Offices

 SACRAMENTO (CBS13) – Gov. Gavin Newsom spoke to CBS13’s Steve Large in a one-on-one interview ahead of his big $75 billion budget surplus spending plan Friday.

-Newsom sat down to talk about small business help, and he also talked about small businesses suffering in downtown Sacramento with so many state workers now working remotely.READ MORE: Body Of Teen Who Went Missing While Swimming In American River Found
+Newsom sat down to talk about small business help, and he also talked about small businesses suffering in downtown Sacramento with so many state workers now working remotely.READ MORE: Teen Who Drowned While Swimming In American River Identified

 The governor answered questions about whether downtown businesses will get a post-pandemic return of the full state work force.